actions-marketplace-validations/rimonhanna_github-action-b4a-deploy/README.md

 GitHub Action for automated b4a "Back4App" deploy.

 It is meant to be used on every successful merge to main but you'll need to configured that workflow yourself.
-You can look to the [`.github/workflows/push.yml`](./.github/workflows/push.yml) file in this project as an example.

 **Attention**